jonchurch/botkit/readme-telegram.md

 #### controller.createWebhookEndpoints()

-This function configures the route `https://_your_server_/facebook/receive` to receive webhooks from Facebook.
+This function configures the route `https://_your_server_/telegram/receive` to receive webhooks from Facebook.

-This url should be used when configuring Facebook.
+This url should be used when configuring Telegram.

-## Using Structured Messages and Postbacks
+## Using Inline Keyboards, Custom Keyboards, and Postbacks

-You can attach little bubbles
+You can attach little bubbles, called an inline keyboard

 And in those bubbles can be buttons and when a user clicks the button, it sends a postback with the value.